Executive Director/Crisis Counselor

 Forensic Interviewer/Prevention Specialist

 Aubree graduated in 2010 from Trine University with her Bachelors of Science in Criminal Justice and Psychology.
 While completing her undergrad, Aubree pursued her passion for making a difference by volunteering for Brooklawn Child & Family Services where she mentored troubled youth.
-Aubree later joined the Steuben County Literacy Coalition and collaborated with local schools to provide enrichment opportunities such as art, music, theatre, science and math.
+Aubree later joined the Steuben County Literacy Coalition and collaborated with local schools to provide enrichment opportunities such as art, music, theater, science and math.
 After graduation, Aubree continued working with youth, as well as adults, by providing assistance with developing successful life skills.
 Aubree moved from Indiana to Michigan in 2014, and joined Small Talk Children’s Assessment Center as their Intake Coordinator.
 Collectively, she has over five years of experience working and collaborating with children and young adults.
 Aubree’s passion is to help youth to excel in all aspects of their lives.

 To provide a comfortable, child-friendly atmosphere where children receive coordinated services during the child abuse investigative process.